ArghaDas-Recruitment/ArghaDas-Recruitment/README.md

 - 👋 Hi, I’m @ArghaDas-Recruitment
 - 👀 I’m interested in "Hiring Good Talent"
-- 🌱 I’m currently learning recruitment strategies in hrm , New IT Tech
+- 🌱 I’m currently learning recruitment strategies in hrm , New IT Tech Stck
 - 💞️ I’m looking to collaborate with Passionate Developers.
-- 📫 How to reach me argha.das@codeclouds.in
+- 📫 How to reach me argha.d@codeclouds.com

 <!---
 ArghaDas-Recruitment/ArghaDas-Recruitment is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.